Associate Professor Judith Greer

 Judith Greer is an immunologist with a strong interest in the nervous system and autoimmune diseases affecting the nervous system.

 She is a graduate of the University of Queensland, having completed her PhD on cancer immunology.
-She then undertook postdoctoral training at Harvard Medical School in the USA, during which time her interests shifted towards immune responses within the nervous system, an area in which she has worked ever since.
-She is currently a Principal Research Fellow at the UQ Centre for Clinical Research, located at the Royal Brisbane & Women's Hospital.
+She then undertook postdoctoral training at Harvard Medical School in the USA, during which time her interests shifted towards immune responses and interactions within the nervous system (neuroimmunology), an area in which she has worked ever since.
+She isa Principal Research Fellow at the UQ Centre for Clinical Research, located at the Royal Brisbane & Women's Hospital.